haydan145/panic/README.md

-An actually good windows panic button.
-Simple to use.
-Mutes volume and closes all windows upon key press.
+A Windows 10/11 panic button that mutes volume and closes all windows upon key press.
 Restores upon other key.
-Download the PanicButtonSetup.exe
+Download the PanicButtonSetup.exe from Releases.
 Run it and toggle startup with device (Recommended) Open the app from Start: